 How To Tell The Age of A Hamster

-You can estimate a hamster’s age by monitoring and observing its appearance and traits:
+You can estimate a hamster’s age through its appearance and traits:

 Size